dspages/Mobile-Surround-2/README.md

 ## Features

 ### Feature 1: Auth
-Users are greeted by a pleasant login screen where they can log in to their account.
+Users are greeted by a pleasant login screen where they can create or log in to an account.

 ### Feature 2: Sound groups
 Users can create new sound groups and then their friends can join.